-Colder temperatures will soon be upon us.
+Colder temperatures are upon us.
 A vital aspect of enjoying your cycling during the winter months is to ensure you’re adequately attired.
-Cycling tights should be an important part of the your adequate attire.
+Cycling tights are an important part of your adequate attire.

 The aim of this post is shed a little light on the subject of winter cycling tights.
-I doubt that too much light is required, for it is hardly a challenging subject.
+I doubt that too much light is required, for this is hardly a challenging subject.

 I’ll also throw in some inane chatter (you’re welcome).
 Now bring on the men in tights!